andreasmartenss/P4-AalborgGuessr/README.md

 This project uses an android emulator to test the game overall dynamic flow through the game's user interface.

-Installing the emulator can be done through the official flutter website, which also has a tutorial, that shows how to install the emulator:
+Installing the emulator can be done through the official flutter website, which also has a tutorial, that explains how to install the emulator:

 https://docs.flutter.dev/platform-integration/android/setup